 Compensating for Architectural Limitations

-Extended-stay hotels increasingly use modular furniture to maximize limited square footage, allowing guests to reconfigure spaces for different activities.
+Extended-stay hotels increasingly use modular furniture to get the most from limited square footage, allowing guests to reconfigure spaces for different activities.
 The same approach works in compact urban apartments or basement guest rooms.

 Whether you're staging a rental property or redesigning a guest suite, thoughtful space planning helps you work with what you have rather than against it.
 Adaptability compensates for size constraints, turning limitations into functional, welcoming environments.